czukowski/tracy-log-parser/README.md

  * `ExceptionFile`, only found in exception logs, states a file name, in which exception details, such as stack trace, can be found.
 It is separated by ` @@ ` from the previous part.

-This COM Plug-In is heavily based on tutorials by [robmcm] on Microsoft blog, especially:
+This COM Plug-In is heavily based on tutorials by [Robert McMurray][robmcm] on Microsoft blog, especially:

  * [Advanced Log Parser Charts Part 4 – Adding Custom Input Formats][tutorial-part-4]
  * [Advanced Log Parser Part 6 – Creating a Simple Custom Input Format Plug-In][tutorial-part-6]